 Technical analysts believe that the current price fully reflects all information.
-Because all information is already reflected in the price, it represents the fair value, and should form the basis for analysis.
-After all, the market price reflects the sum knowledge of all participants, including traders, investors, portfolio managers, buy-side analysts, sell-side analysts, market strategist, technical analysts, fundamental analysts and many others.
+Because all information is already reflected in the price, it represents the fair value and should form the basis for analysis.
+After all, the market price reflects the sum knowledge of all participants, including traders, investors, portfolio managers, buy-side analysts, sell-side analysts, market strategists, technical analysts, fundamental analysts, and many others.
 It would be folly to disagree with the price set by such an impressive array of people with impeccable credentials.
 Technical analysis utilizes the information captured by the price to interpret what the market is saying with the purpose of forming a view on the future.

 Technical analysis can be as complex or as simple as you want it.
 The example below represents a simplified version.
 Since we are interested in buying stocks, the focus will be on spotting bullish situations.

 Overall Trend: The first step is to identify the overall trend.
-This can be accomplished with trend lines, moving averages or peak/trough analysis.
-For example, the trend is up as long as price remains above its upward sloping trend line or a certain moving average.
+This can be accomplished with trend lines, moving averages, or peak/trough analysis.
+For example, the trend is up as long as the price remains above its upward sloping trend line or a certain moving average.
 Similarly, the trend is up as long as higher troughs form on each pullback and higher highs form on each advance.

 Support: Areas of congestion and previous lows below the current price mark the support levels.
 A break below support would be considered bearish and detrimental to the overall trend.